yuansfer/woocommerce_yuansfer/README.md

 == Description ==

-Accept Union Pay, Alipay, WeChat Pay, Lakala Pay directly on your store with the Yuansfer payment for WooCommerce.
+Accept Union Pay, Alipay, WeChat Pay directly on your store with the Yuansfer payment for WooCommerce.

 = Take payments easily and directly on your store =

 The Yuansfer plugin extends WooCommerce allowing you to take payments directly on your store via Yuansfer’s API.

 Yuansfer is a simple way to accept payments online.
-With Yuansfer you can accept Union Pay, Alipay, WeChat Pay, Lakala Pay directly on your store.
+With Yuansfer you can accept Union Pay, Alipay, WeChat Pay directly on your store.

 = Why choose Yuansfer? =